 - A tight feeling in the chest

-- The goals of treatment are to:
+- The goals of treatment for your child are to:

 - Learn the early-warning signs.

-- Learn how to better manage stress.
+- Learn ways to manage stress better.

 How to Respond to a Non-Epileptic Event